In honor of Queen's 50th anniversary March, 2021 to March, 2022, I'm reposting a blog I wrote inspired by the biopic “Bohemian Rhapsody.”

-How like my God to deliver affirming messages right on time from sometimes unexpected quarters.
+How like God to deliver affirming messages right on time from sometimes unexpected quarters.
 As I bump along this growth season in my life, enter the highly acclaimed “Bohemian Rhapsody,”a biopic about rock legend and vocal virtuoso Freddie Mercury and the band Queen.

 An artsy gal from the tail end of the Queen era who once sang with a rock band for-like 20 minutes, I enjoy movies about artists and musicians.
 I’m inspired and sobered by glimpses into the creative process and the emotional torment that so often plagues creatives—including me.
 There’s another blog topic for another time.